 That is where our quick move-in homes really shine.

 Across the greater St. Louis region, we offer brand-new homes for sale in our communities, with pricing on select homes starting under $400k.
-These quick-move-in homes are built on some of our most popular plans in locations that buyers request.
+These quick move-in homes are built on some of our most popular plans in locations that buyers request.
 Many are finished or nearing completion, which means you can enjoy the advantages of new construction on a significantly shorter timeline.

 We are also offering sales incentives on select quick move-in homes.
 The details can vary, since they depend on the specific home and timing, but the goal is straightforward.
 We want to make it easier for you to step into a new home that fits your budget and your schedule.
 When you talk with our team about quick move-in options, you can ask about current incentives, and we will walk you through what applies to the homes you are considering.

 To make things even more convenient, some of our quick move-in homes are available with self-guided home tours.
-You choose a time that works for you, complete a simple registration and receive a secure one-time code that opens the front door during your reserved window.
+You choose a time that works for you, complete a simple registration, and receive a secure one-time code that opens the front door during your reserved window.
 Your code expires when your tour time ends, so the home stays safe.
-During that visit, you can take your time in the kitchen, stand in the family room and imagine gatherings, check out the bedrooms and walk the backyard, all at your own pace.
+During that visit, you can take your time in the kitchen, stand in the family room and imagine gatherings, check out the bedrooms, and walk the backyard, all at your own pace.

-Buying a new construction home instead of an existing one means you start with modern design, stronger energy performance and new systems that help reduce surprises.
+Buying a new construction home instead of an existing one means you start with modern design, stronger energy performance, and new systems that help reduce surprises.
 You spend more time enjoying your home and less time catching up on repairs and updates.

 If you want those benefits without waiting, our quick move-in homes across the greater St. Louis region are a smart choice.
 We have new homes for sale in our communities with select quick move-in options starting under $400k and incentives available on certain homes.
 These are brand-new homes built for real life, finished or nearing completion, so you can move in sooner.

-If you prefer to build from the ground up, we also offer to be built homes in our planned communities, as well as our Your Land Our Plan® program for customers who own their own land and want a Rolwes plan on that property.
-Whether you are drawn to a quick move-in home, a future homesite in one of our communities or a home on your own land, we are here to answer questions and help you choose the new construction home that feels right for you.
+If you prefer to build from the ground up, we also offer to-be-built homes in our planned communities, as well as our Your Land Our Plan® program for customers who own their own land and want a Rolwes plan on that property.
+Whether you are drawn to a quick move-in home, a future homesite in one of our communities, or a home on your own land, we are here to answer questions and help you choose the new construction home that feels right for you.